flaneurette/UX.js/README.md

 ### UX.js Version 1.8: Exciting New Features & Enhancements
 The release of UX.js v1.8 brings significant improvements, making the framework more powerful and flexible than ever.
 This version introduces:

-	Reactive Models – A new reactivity system that ensures data updates are seamlessly reflected across the application without manual intervention.
+- Reactive Models – A new reactivity system that ensures data updates are seamlessly reflected across the application without manual intervention.
 This enhancement simplifies state management and improves performance by efficiently handling UI updates.

-	Plugin Support – Developers can now extend UX.js with plugins, enabling easy integration of additional features, third-party tools, and custom functionalities.
+- Plugin Support – Developers can now extend UX.js with plugins, enabling easy integration of additional features, third-party tools, and custom functionalities.
 This opens the door for a more modular and scalable development experience.

-With these upgrades, UX.js 1.8 continues to evolve into a dynamic and developer-friendly framework, perfect for building modern web applications with enhanced responsiveness and extensibility.
+-

-### Version 1.4 introduces components.
+### UX.js Version 1.4: introduces Components.

 Components are reusable HTML fragments with a .ux extension.
 UX.js renders these components within a HTML page asynchronously, with the :render or :route attribute.
 For a demo, see UX-render.html in the examples folder.